Frequently Asked Questions

 • Marriage to more than one woman, or polygamy, is a practice which predates Islam in many cultures, including that of ancient Israel as portrayed in the Hebrew Bible, where many of the patriarchs are described as having multiple wives.

-• The Qur’an modified but allowed the continuation of the existing practice of polygamy 1400 years ago in the context of war, when caring for orphans was a major concern.
+• The Qur’an modified but allowed the continuation of the existing practice of polygamy 1400 years ago in the context of war, when caring for widows and orphans was a major concern.

-• The Qur’an, however, allows this only under strict conditions, among them that if a man takes a second wife, he must treat both equally.
+• However, the Qur’an only allows this under the strict conditions that if a man takes a second wife, he must treat both equally.

 • The Qur’an also warns that since this is difficult to achieve, it is better to be monogamous.

-• And of course where the practice is illegal, Muslims have a religious obligation to obey the law of the land.
+• And of course, where polygamy is illegal, Muslims have a religious obligation to obey the law of the land.

 Crime & Punishment